weyh/py-discord-bot-f1/README.md

 ## Command Line Arguments

-With command line arguments you can modify the settings of usr.cfg to that specific instance.
+With command line arguments you can modify the settings of usr.cfg to that specific instance of the bot.

 | Parameter | Argument |
 | :--- | :--- |